ripienaar/free-for-dev/README.md

 ## Testing

   * [Applitools.com](https://applitools.com/) — Smart visual validation for web, native mobile and desktop apps.
 Integrates with almost all automation solutions (like Selenium and Karma) and remote runners (Sauce Labs, Browser Stack). free for open source.
 A free tier for a single user with limited checkpoints per week.
+  * [HeadSpin.io](https://headspin.io/) — Test your mobile application or website on thousands of real device and OS.
+A free tier for a single user with limited checkpoints per week.
   * [Appetize](https://appetize.io) — Test your Android & iOS apps on this Cloud Based Android Phone/Tablets emulators and iPhone/iPad simulators directly in your browser.
 Free tier includes 1 concurrent session with 100 minutes usage per month.
 No limit on app size.
   * [Bird Eats Bug](https://www.birdeatsbug.com/) — Report bugs faster (and better).
 Record your screen with Bird browser extension, it will auto-capture technical data that engineers need to debug.
 Free tier suitable for small teams.
   * [lambdatest.com](https://www.lambdatest.com/) — Manual, visual, screenshot and automated browser testing on selenium and cypress, [free for Open Source](https://www.lambdatest.com/open-source-cross-browser-testing-tool)